Jheckster/Jheckster/README.md

 - 👋 Hi, I’m @Jheckster
-- 👀 I’m interested in reading, pressing and preserving dried flowers, I love going to college and paiting.
+- 👀 I’m interested in reading, pressing and preserving dried flowers, I love going to college and painting.
 - 🌱 I’m currently learning statistics, business law, and philosophy.
 - 💞️ I’m looking to collaborate on just exploring simple swirl coding for my class.
 - 📫 How to reach me: through this site, I am on "away" consistently.